elmtree-askmo/cloudcannon-app/content/learn/medicine/what-are-the-considerations-in-balancing-thromboembolism-and-bleeding-risks-in-anticoagulation-therapy.md

 url: /learn/medicine/questions/what-are-the-considerations-in-balancing-thromboembolism-and-bleeding-risks-in-anticoagulation-therapy
 score: -1.0
 related_article1:
-    id: 163182
+    id: 163175
-    title: How can sources of bias and conflict of interest affect clinical guidelines, and what are some red flags to watch for?
+    title: >-
+        What is the Chads 2 score used for in atrial fibrillation patients, and what are its recommendations for anticoagulation?
     subject: Medicine
-    url: /learn/medicine/questions/how-can-sources-of-bias-and-conflict-of-interest-affect-clinical-guidelines-and-what-are-some-red-flags-to-watch-for
+    url: /learn/medicine/questions/what-is-the-chads-2-score-used-for-in-atrial-fibrillation-patients-and-what-are-its-recommendations-for-anticoagulation
 related_article2:
-    id: 163183
+    id: 163179
-    title: Why is risk stratification important in clinical decision making, and how does it inform management decisions?
+    title: >-
+        What is the purpose of clinical guidelines, and how is evidence systematically reviewed in their development?
     subject: Medicine
-    url: /learn/medicine/questions/why-is-risk-stratification-important-in-clinical-decision-making-and-how-does-it-inform-management-decisions
+    url: /learn/medicine/questions/what-is-the-purpose-of-clinical-guidelines-and-how-is-evidence-systematically-reviewed-in-their-development
 related_article3:
-    id: 163178
+    id: 163188
-    title: What are the limitations of risk prediction tools like the Framingham Risk Score in terms of non-causal risk factors and population calibration?
+    title: >-
+        How is the quality of evidence assessed in clinical guidelines, and what systems are used for evidence grading?
     subject: Medicine
-    url: /learn/medicine/questions/what-are-the-limitations-of-risk-prediction-tools-like-the-framingham-risk-score-in-terms-of-noncausal-risk-factors-and-population-calibration
+    url: /learn/medicine/questions/how-is-the-quality-of-evidence-assessed-in-clinical-guidelines-and-what-systems-are-used-for-evidence-grading
 related_article4:
     id: 163187
+    title: >-
-    title: What role do methodological and content experts play in the development of clinical guidelines?
+        What role do methodological and content experts play in the development of clinical guidelines?
     subject: Medicine
     url: /learn/medicine/questions/what-role-do-methodological-and-content-experts-play-in-the-development-of-clinical-guidelines
 related_article5:
-    id: 163188
+    id: 163175
+    title: >-
-    title: How is the quality of evidence assessed in clinical guidelines, and what systems are used for evidence grading?
+        What is the Chads 2 score used for in atrial fibrillation patients, and what are its recommendations for anticoagulation?
     subject: Medicine
-    url: /learn/medicine/questions/how-is-the-quality-of-evidence-assessed-in-clinical-guidelines-and-what-systems-are-used-for-evidence-grading
+    url: /learn/medicine/questions/what-is-the-chads-2-score-used-for-in-atrial-fibrillation-patients-and-what-are-its-recommendations-for-anticoagulation
 ---

 &nbsp;